verbb/formie-headless/README.md

 You should see the "Contact Form"!

+### Vue project
+We've used Vue for this demo, but the concepts used here could be used in any framework.
+Be sure to check out the GraphQL sections below for the "good stuff".

+Otherwise, the Vue components used in this demo are fully-featured, so there are some complexities that you might not need for your site.
+For example, being able to handle different lable and instruction locations.

+#### Component summary
+- `App` - The wrapper component that holds a form.
+- `FormieForm` - The form component, which handles all GraphQL handling, overall form-level functionality
+- `FormiePage` - Each page in the form uses this component.
+Pages contain back/next page buttons.
+- `FormieField` - Each field wraps another component in `inputs/` to keep things modular.
+- `inputs/` - Each input type has its own component file, as each require different implementations.
+- `mixins/FieldMixin` - Each field uses this mixin, and contains common functionality.

+#### Validation
+We decided not to include a Vue-based validation framework, to help not tie this project too deeply to Vue - in terms of functionality.
+[VeeValidate](https://vee-validate.logaretm.com/v4/) and [Vuelidate](https://vuelidate.js.org/) are both quite opinionated when it comes to structing components.
+We thought this would get in the way of understanding this demo project, and at the same time requires understanding of those frameworks to understand the form/field structure.

+As such, our approach is very light-on, using [Pristine.js](https://pristine.js.org/) which is entirely framework-agnostic.
+Of course, feel free to use your own validation options.

 ### GraphQL queries
 Formie supports querying forms via [GraphQL queries](https://verbb.io/craft-plugins/formie/docs/developers/graphql), including form settings, pages, and of course fields.
 From this endpoint, you cna fetch everything you need about a form for rendering it in your app.